 Learn how to draw a great looking Beans with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Beans.
+By following the simple steps, you too can easily draw a perfect Beans.

 Scroll down for a downloadable PDF of this tutorial.